- Free delivery over £40

 Cerelle contains one active ingredient called desogestrel.
 Desogestrel is a synthetic version of the female sex hormone progesterone.

 Desogestrel works in two ways to prevent pregnancy: firstly, desogestrel thickens cervical mucus making it harder for sperm to enter the uterus.
-Secondly: It stops eggs from being released, therefore stops ovulation.
+Secondly: It stops eggs from being released and, therefore stops ovulation.

 How effective is Cerelle?